Notice

 Search for an entry

-This will be the sixth flight of the first stage booster supporting this mission, which previously launched KF-01, IMAP, NROL-77, GPS III-9, and one Starlink mission.
-Following stage separation, the first stage will land on Landing Zone 40 at Cape Canaveral Space Force Station in Florida.
+This was the sixth flight of the first stage booster supporting this mission, which previously launched KF-01, IMAP, NROL-77, GPS III-9, and one Starlink mission.
+Following stage separation, the first stage landed on Landing Zone 40 at Cape Canaveral Space Force Station in Florida.